 These studies focus on increasing the safety for both patrons of cafeterias as well as cafeteria workers, as a public service.
 Laws support them in various ways.
-For instance, OSHA can inspect both public and private cafeterias and issue fines to the cafeteria operators failing to meet with OSHA safety regulations.
+For instance, OSHA can inspect both public and private cafeterias and issue fines to cafeteria operators failing to meet OSHA safety regulations.
 The Americans With Disabilities Act (ADA) also sets federal standards for cafeteria premises, and the failure to comply with ADA statutes can result in fines and more.

 See the EEOC’s ADA Guide for Restaurants here.